wrightmat/wrightmat.github.io/obsidian/dnd/characters/Dawn Empress.md

 #npc

-Gender: Female
+Gender:: Female
-Occupation: Architect
+Occupation:: Architect
-Race: Celestial
+Race:: Celestial

 The Dawn Empress is the leader of the Amaranthine City in Irian.